cloudinfraz/redis-operator/README.md

 # Redis Operator
-  This is a Red Hat OLM and Operator learning, development and training github repository, which inspired by https://github.com/OT-CONTAINER-KIT/redis-operator
+  This is a Red Hat OLM and Operator learning, development and training github repository, which inspired by the repo below:

 [OT-CONTAINER-KIT Redis Operator](https://github.com/OT-CONTAINER-KIT/redis-operator)